alanesq/HouseMonitor/README.md

 <br><br>
 Notes:
-If you do not have wifi at the location this device will be at I have found that a good solution (in the U.K.) is to use a cheap (from eBay) Huawei E5332 Mobile Wi-Fi with a Three pay as you go sim, buying monthly data packages.
-I then use noip.com to give a virtual fixed ip address
+If you do not have wifi at the location this device will be at I have recently installed a few esp projects in a remote building (in the U.K.) which is only required for a few months and I used a cheap (from eBay) Huawei E5332 Mobile Wi-Fi with a standard Three pay as you go sim, buying monthly data packages.
+I then use noip.com to give a virtual fixed ip address (ddns).
-Note: Most other networks do not assign an unique IP address to the device so it is impossible to connect to it from the internet.
+Note: Most other networks do not assign a unique IP address to the device so it is impossible to connect to it from the internet.
+The free option on noip.com is fine, you just have to respond to an email once a month.
+There is a library for updating noip.com but I could not get this to work (I believe this has now been fixed) so I wrote the code myself to do this.
+see: GitHub - ayushsharma82/EasyDDNS: Easy to Use ESP8266 & ESP32 DDNS Update Client Library.